United Way of Greater Houston

 Amanda M. McMillian - President and Chief Executive Officer (since May 2020)

-McMillian succeeded Anna M. Babin who led the organization for 14 years.
+McMillian succeeded Anna M. Babin who led the organisation for 14 years.
 She previously served as executive vice president and general counsel at Anadarko Petroleum Corporation, where she led legal, human resources, and real estate functions.
 McMillian serves on the Board of Directors of the Greater Houston Partnership and the Board of Trustees of Southwestern University.

 Key Quote: "I'm humbled and thrilled by the opportunity to help amplify the tremendous work that United Way and our partner agencies are doing every day – whether it's providing basic needs through our 211 Texas/United Way HELPLINE, or helping families create and sustain long-term financial stability."